apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 204: The quota has been updated to unlimited value.
- - 400: The body is not a positive integer neither an unlimited value (-1).
  - 404: The user does not exist

 ### Getting the quota size for a user